-• The Company operates a re-employment system up to age 65 so that retired employees can continue to work according to their motivation and ability, at least until they are old enough to receive their pension.
+- The Company operates a re-employment system up to age 70 so that retired employees can continue to work according to their motivation and ability, at least until they are old enough to receive their pension. - For general employees, the retirement age was extended to 65 years of age in April 2024.